zoldur/Midas/README.md

 # Midas
-Shell script to install a [Midas Masternode](https://midas.investments/) on a Linux server running Ubuntu 16.04.
+Shell script to install or update a [Midas Masternode](https://midas.investments/) on a Linux server running Ubuntu 16.04.
 Use it on your own risk.
+This script will install or update an existing node.
 ***

 ## Installation